 The reset time is the only major drawback here, but there are few better options for home automation in this price range.

-- MOTION DETECTION: Premium components provides accurate and instant motion detection in both Automation mode and Security mode.
+- Premium components provides accurate and instant motion detection in both Automation mode and security mode

-- NO FALSE ALARMS: Overcomes potential interference of pets as large as 55 lbs, saving nuisance false alarms.
+- Overcomes potential interference of pets as large as 55 lbs, saving nuisance false alarms.

-- SIMPLE INSTALATION: Easy installs with included flush mount and corner mount wall brackets and begins to learn as soon as batteries power it up.
-It works with most brands of Z-wave and Z-wave plus...
+- Easy installs with included flush mount and corner mount wall brackets and begins to learn as Soon as batteries power it up.

-- BATTERY LIFE: Five Year battery Life and discrete design keep it out of sight and out of mind when not on alert.
+- Five Year battery Life and discrete design keep it out of sight and out of mind when not on alert.